 The summer school’s main target group is PhD students and Post-docs.
 In some cases, students with a MSc degree or equivalent and with special professional qualifications, for example from the private sector industry or from other relevant institutions, may also participate.
 The relevance of current studies, including personal motivation and relevant experiences are important selection criteria.

-The participants must cover their own transportation to and from Longyearbyen, Svalbard and accommodation and most meals during their stay.
-Participation at the summer school is free and the Academy will organize the student accommodation in cooperation with the Arctic Student Welfare Organisation to guarantee relative lower prices, during the scheduled stay in Svalbard.
+Participation at the summer school is free.
+However, participants must cover their own transportation to and from Longyearbyen, accommodation and most meals during their stay.
+The Academy will organize accommodation in cooperation with the Arctic Student Welfare Organisation to guarantee relative lower prices, during the scheduled stay in Longyearbyen, Svalbard.
 Some self catering is possible at the accommodation facilities.